aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 As some argue, ideas from the programming paradigms we dicussed, ultimately trace their origin to some idea in natural language @pulido2019model: they're part of this original "toolbox" (natural language's descriptive mechanisms); and in any case, we can successfully describe these programming paradigms to someone who's never heard of them before, using natural language.

-Discovering the full extent of this naturalistic toolbox is a very abitious task, that we will not attempt to undertake, certainly not here.
+Discovering the full extent of this naturalistic toolbox is a very ambitious task, that we will not attempt to undertake, certainly not here.

 == The "Essence" of Naturalistic Programming